cmsc398w/course_docs/documentation/src/Notes/Networking.md

 As a software developer, your work constantly relies on networks.
 Whether you're pulling code from a Git repository, making calls to a third-party API, connecting to a database across the room or across the country, or deploying your application to cloud servers, network connectivity is the invisible thread tying it all together.

 Because this reliance is so fundamental, network problems can be significant roadblocks.
 When services become unreachable, APIs return strange errors, or deployments fail, understanding the underlying network behavior is crucial.
-This session aims to demystify network troubleshooting by providing you with both the foundational concepts and the practical command-line tools needed to diagnose common issues.
-Think of this as learning to use a debugger, not just for your code's logic, but for the vital connections it makes.
-Mastering these skills will make you a more effective, resilient developer, capable of systematically tackling problems that might otherwise seem opaque.
+This section aims to demystify network troubleshooting by providing you with both the foundational concepts and the practical command-line tools needed to diagnose common issues.

 <img src="../Resources/networking_xkcd.png" alt="Networking XKCD Comic" width="50%" margin: auto/>

 ## Network Stack / OSI Model

 Computer networking involves many complex interactions.
 To make sense of it all, we use layered models, like the seven-layer OSI model, as a conceptual guide.
-While real-world systems blend these layers, the model provides an invaluable framework for isolating problems during troubleshooting.
-Let's briefly look at the layers and the kinds of questions they help answer:
+While real-world systems blend these layers, the model provides a framework for isolating problems during troubleshooting.

 * **Layer 1: Physical:** This deals with the actual hardware transmitting the signals – Ethernet cables, fiber optics, Wi-Fi radios.
   * *Troubleshooting Focus:* Is the cable plugged in securely?
 Is the Wi-Fi connected and the signal strong?
 Are there physical hardware failures?